dymmond/edgy/docs/sponsorship.md

 ## 👀 Follow the GitHub repo

-Following the GitHub repo will allow you to "watch" for any new release of EdgyORM and be always up to date.
+Following the GitHub repo will allow you to "watch" for any new release of Edgy and be always up to date.

 You can click on "***watch***" and select "***custom***" -> "***Releases***"or any other you may find particular interesting to you.

-## 💬 Join the official EdgyORM discord channel
+## 💬 Join the official Edgy discord channel

 ## 🔥 Sponsor the author